All articlesSOC 2

 Get SOC 2 Before Your Series A Starts

-Getting SOC 2 before Series A is one of the highest-leverage moves you can make as a founder.
+Getting SOC 2 before Series A is one of the highest-leverage moves a founder can make.
 It accelerates enterprise deals.
 It strengthens your position with investors.
-And it builds the security foundation you'll need as you scale.
+And it builds the security foundation you’ll need as you scale.
+Teams selling into EU markets often pair SOC 2 with ISO 27001 vs SOC 2 planning to avoid duplicate work later.

-The old excuses don't apply anymore.
-It doesn't have to take a year.
-It doesn't have to cost six figures.
-And it doesn't have to drain your engineering team.
+The old excuses don’t hold anymore.
+It doesn’t have to take a year.
+It doesn’t have to cost six figures.
+And it doesn’t have to drain your engineering team.

 Comp AI has helped over 4,000 companies get compliant fast.
 Our AI-powered platform handles the heavy lifting while our team of compliance experts guides you through the process.
 We’ve maintained a 100% audit success rate, and we back it with a money-back guarantee.